nightscout/fda-presubmission/_sources/02-proposed-use.txt

 Nightscout uploader device
 ++++++++++++++++++++++++++
-Android smartphone capable of "USB OTG" capability.
+An uploader device is an Android smartphone capable of "USB OTG" capability.
 These are commonly available.
-WIFI only versions, known as "android mini-pcs" or and "Android TV box" are also commonly available.
+WIFI only versions, known as "android mini-computers" or and "Android TV box" are also commonly available.
 The prices vary widely from vendor to vendor, and depending on the cell network carrier subsidies.

-Without any help, the DIY version requires downloading the source code from the internet.
-Google's Android software development kit is required to configure and compile the source listings from the git repo.
+Without any help, the DIY version requires downloading the source code from the Internet.
+Google's Android software development kit is required to configure and compile the source listings from the git repository.
 This process requires that users know, or learn how to, prepare their device for debugging, go through basic debugging steps in order to configure, compile, and deploy the software as binary android package, and then install and run the software on their own smartphone.